erf-model/ERF/Docs/sphinx_doc/BestPractices.rst

     ``erf.fixed_fast_dt``, the number of substeps in ERF is chosen based on the same algorithm as WRF.
 If the user follows the recommendation that dt [s] ~ 6 dx [km],
-    then 4 substeps will be used, giving a CFL roximately 0.5.
+    then 4 substeps will be used, giving an effective CFL of approximately 0.5.
     This meets the stability criteria from Wicker & Skamarock 2002 that, for a 5th-order scheme, the CFL be less than 1.42/sqrt(3) = 0.820.

     .. code-block:: python